New York City housing shortage: Supply factors

-In the post-war era, New York, like most American cities, saw a sharp decline in population as “white flight,” highway construction, and old commuter railroads allowed families to decamp from cities into new suburbs outside the city limits.
+In the post-war era, New York, like most American cities, saw a sharp decline in population with “white flight,” an increase in highway construction, and the use of old commuter railroads for families who decamp from cities into newly built suburbs outside the city limits.
 Consequently, from approximately 1950 to 2000, New York City’s total population sat below its previous all-time high.
 This exodus from the city allowed rents to remain relatively affordable through the immediate post-war era.

-However, In the late 20th century cultural changes increased demand for city life as individuals and families became increasingly likely to remain in cities, or at least delay moves to the suburbs.
+However, in the late 20th century cultural changes increased demand for city life as individuals and families became increasingly likely to remain in cities, or at least delay moves to the suburbs.
 Jobs returned to downtown centers and demand for housing in New York boomed.

 To absorb this demand, New York produced 2.2 units per job from 2001 to 2008.
 However, from 2009 to 2018 the City built just 0.5 units per job as land use regulation, historical preservation, and political opposition ground housing production to a halt.

 Consequently, the cost of housing production has skyrocketed in New York.
-With little available land remaining for development, long approvals processes, and onerous building code provisions, costs to produce housing have markedly increased at every step of the process.
+With little available land remaining for development, long approvals processes, and onerous building code provisions, production costs for housing have markedly increased at every step of the process.
 As a result, developers are unable to provide moderately-priced housing as the costs imposed by the City and local opposition forces have made housing for the middle class prohibitively expensive to build.
-In addition to development restrictions, there are barriers which inhibit repartitioning existing units to accommodate more people.
-New York City housing codes restrict the number of people who are legally allowed to occupy a unit, as well as the number of bedrooms within a unit.
+Other regulations inhibit repartitioning existing units to accommodate more people.
+New York City housing codes prevent overcrowding by restricting the number of people who are legally allowed to occupy a unit, as well as the number of bedrooms within a unit.

 Moreover, New York’s public housing stock, a vital tool for reducing homelessness and maintaining the number of affordable units, has fallen into disrepair as government management failed the City’s low-income residents.

+Zoning

 With production costs and zoning laws limiting private production of housing, and incompetence and criminal mismanagement reducing the efficacy of public housing, New York is facing a chronic housing shortage that increases costs for all New Yorkers looking to rent or buy a new home.
 Groups like the Citizens Housing and Planning Council and Open New York advocate for a resolution of the housing shortage through zoning reforms that would increase the rate of housing production.